MoonZoon/MoonZoon/docs/backend.md

 1. _"Why another backend framework?
 Are you mad??"_
    - In the context of my goal to remove all accidental complexity, I treat most popular backend frameworks as low-level building blocks.
 You are able to write everything with them, but you still have to think about REST API endpoints, choose and connect a database, manage actors manually, setup servers, somehow test serverless functions, etc. Moon will be based on one of those frameworks - this way you don't have to care about low-level things, however you can when you need more control.

-1. _"Those are pretty weird actors!"_
+1. _"Those are pretty weird actors!
+(And.. what is it an _actor_?)"_
     - Yeah, actually, they are called _Virtual Actors_.

+    - _Actor Model_: An actor is an object that interacts with the world and other actors using asynchronous messages.

+    - _Standard Actors_: The actor has to be explicitly created and removed by a developer or by the actor's parent (aka supervisor) by predefined rules.

+    - _Virtual Actors_: A runtime system manages actors.
+It creates, removes or moves actors between servers.
+All actors are always active and cannot fail from the developer point of view.
+In the case of hardware failure, the lost actors are automatically recreated on another server and messages forwarded to them.

-I recommend to read [Orleans – Virtual Actors](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/).
+    - I recommend to read [Orleans – Virtual Actors](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/).

 1. _"Why virtual actors and not microservices / event sourcing / standard actors / CRDTs / blockchain / orthogonal persistence / ..?"_
    - Virtual actors allow you to start with a small simple project and they won't stop you while you grow.